Mourners use reading of 9/11 victims' names to criticize Rep. Omar and decry gun violence

 Breaking News Emails

-New Jersey resident Nicholas Haros Jr., who lost his mother Francis Haros in World Trade Center, took the stage wearing a T-shirt emblazoned with, "Some people did something" — a favorite four-word attack Republicans have used against Omar, a freshman Democratic lawmaker.
+Nicholas Haros Jr. of New Jersey, who lost his mother, Francis Haros, in the World Trade Center attack, took the stage wearing a T-shirt emblazoned with "Some people did something" — a favorite four-word attack Republicans have used against Omar, a freshman Democratic lawmaker.

-Conservatives have said Omar, who is Muslim American, was trivializing the 9/11 attacks in those four words.
+Conservatives have said Omar, who is Muslim American, was trivializing the 9/11 attacks in using those words earlier this year.

-"Today I am here to respond to you, exactly who did what to whom ... we know who and what was done, there's no uncertainty about that," Haros said to a smattering of applause.
+"Today I am here to respond to you, exactly who did what to whom," Haros said to a smattering of applause.
+"We know who and what was done, there's no uncertainty about that."

-Haros also looped in three other Democratic members of Congress known as "the squad" — Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley, all women and minorities — into his attack.
+Haros also looped in three other Democratic members of Congress known as "the squad" — Alexandria Ocasio-Cortez, Rashida Tlaib and Ayanna Pressley, all women of color — into his attack.

-Omar, speaking a Council of American-Islamic Relations (CAIR) event earlier this year, said the Sept.
-11 attacks unfairly tarnished millions of Muslims in America.
+Omar, speaking at a Council on American-Islamic Relations (CAIR) event in March, said the reaction to the Sept.
+11 attacks had unfairly tarnished millions of Muslims in America.

 “Here’s the truth.
 For far too long we have lived with the discomfort of being a second-class citizen and, frankly, I’m tired of it, and every single Muslim in this country should be tired of it.
 CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties," Omar said.